bitsoex/slate/source/index.html.md

 }
 ```

-This endpoint returns a list of the user's trades.
+This endpoint returns a list of trades that were created from one of your order Id.

 ### HTTP Request